 Spektaklet i Studiestræde

 2014 was a productive year for our collaboration with Peter.
-In the same year he took kids on a treasure hunt, he performed “Spektaklet i Studiestræde” together with musician Nils Grøndahl and actor Zlatko Buric for a grown up audience at Hitparaden 2.
+In the same year he took kids on a treasure hunt, he conceived and performed “Spektaklet i Studiestræde” together with musician Nils Grøndahl and actor Zlatko Buric for a grown up audience at Hitparaden 2.
 It was a true spectacle, with a cello falling from the rafters with a bang, things being blown up, music samples played and stories told, all while Peter went around with a small theatrical spotlight on a stand, shedding light on the best parts to make sure we won’t miss them.
 Still fun to watch on video.

 About the Artist